 You may feel protective of the person mistreating or exploiting you, particularly if they’re your adult child.
 However, it’s important to remember that you have a right to feel safe, comfortable and protected, and that people – including adult children – can get help for their problems.

-Where to get help for elder abuse or neglect
+Where to get help with elder abuse

 - NSW Ageing and Disability Abuse Helpline – offers information, support and referrals for anyone who experiences, witnesses or suspects the abuse of an older person.